Particulate: Feed-Forward 3D Object Articulation: Conclusion

-\paragraph{Acknowledgments.} Ruining Li is supported by a Toshiba Research Studentship.
+Ruining Li is supported by a Toshiba Research Studentship.
 Chuanxia Zheng is supported by NTU SUG-NAP and National Research Foundation, Singapore, under its NRF Fellowship Award NRF-NRFF17-2025-0009.
 Christian Rupprecht is supported by an Amazon Research Award.
-This work is partially supported by the UKRI AIRR programme.
+This work is partially supported by the UKRI AIRR programme (ID: u5ex) and ERC CoG 101001212-UNION\@.